Turbo Takeaways

 If you’re an employee of a public school or public organization, your employer may offer you a 403(b) plan.
 Contributing to a retirement savings account, whether it’s a 403(b) or 401(k) plan, can allow you to enjoy financial freedom in retirement.

-Furthermore, if you’re self-employed or run a small business, consider a tax-advantaged retirement plan like SEP IRA, which provides a flexible way to save for retirement while benefiting from tax advantages.
+Furthermore, if you’re self-employed or run a small business, consider a tax-advantaged retirement plan like a SEP IRA, which provides a flexible way to save for retirement while benefiting from tax advantages.